Leena Chandavarkar

-Leena Chandavarkar (born 29 August 1950) is an Indian former actress who appeared in Bollywood movies as a leading actress and now appears in reality shows.
-She was an actress during the late 60s and early 70s.
-She played leading heroine opposite almost all superstars during that era and was frequently paired opposite Rajesh Khanna, Dharmendra, Jeetendra, Sanjeev Kumar, Vinod Khanna, Dilip Kumar, Sunil Dutt and Raaj Kumar.
+Leena Chandavarkar (born 29 August 1950) is an Indian actress who appeared in Hindi films as a leading actress and now appears in reality shows.
+She was active during the late 1960s and early 1970s.
+She played the leading heroine opposite almost all the notable Hindi film actors of that era and was frequently paired with Rajesh Khanna, Dharmendra, Jeetendra, Sanjeev Kumar, Vinod Khanna, Shammi Kapoor, Dilip Kumar, Sunil Dutt, and Raaj Kumar.

 Biography

-Leena Chandavarkar was born to a Konkani Marathi speaking Army officer Sreenath Chandavarkar at Dharwad in Karnataka in 1950.
+Leena Chandavarkar was born to an army officer Sreenath Chandavarkar at Dharwad in Karnataka in 1950.
 She was supposed to debut with the film Maseeha (1967) opposite Sunil Dutt costarring Raaj Kumar and Mumtaz too under the direction of Sunil Dutt himself.
 The film got shelved and she made her debut under the direction of Sunil Dutt with the movie Man ka Meet in 1968.
 The movie was a hit and she became an overnight star.
 She was one of the topmost heroines in early 70s alongside Hema Malini and Mumtaz.
-She had an elder brother Anil Chandavarkar who married director Atmaram's daughter and has a daughter from the marriage.
-He committed suicide in 1985.
+She had an elder brother Anil Chandavarkar who married director Atma Ram's daughter and has a daughter from the marriage.
+He died by heart attack in 1985.
 She quit Bollywood after marriage with singing legend Kishore Kumar only to return for two movies later.